ploetz-zeller/symbio-documentation/docs/admin/admin-manual/chapter01/admin-manual-en-01-introduction.md

 In Symbio, users can be consolidated so that all references from one user are transferred to another user.
 Depending on database size and Symbio version, this can be a very time-consuming step.
 + Do not consolidate users referenced in many processes/master data during peak business hours.
 + Up to Symbio 5.9, we do not recommend user consolidation if no current backup of the database has been created and no test in a copy of the database has been successfully performed.

+### 1.4.5 User group consolidation

+In Symbio, user groups can be consolidated so that all references from one user group are transferred to another user group.
+Depending on database size and Symbio version, this can be a very time-consuming step.
++ Do not consolidate user groups referenced in many processes/master data during peak business hours.
++ We do not recommend user group consolidation if no current backup of the database has been created and no test in a copy of the database has been successfully performed.